This video and article were created in response to a member of my men’s community asking, ” How do I truly let go of a woman?”

 Enter Unconditional High Regard – the “how” needed to let go

-As a father of six, it didn’t take me long to recognize that I already knew what this kind of love was.
+As a father of six, it didn’t take long to recognize that I already knew this kind of love.
 It was the kind that would make me lay down in front of a Mack truck doing 80 MPH if it meant saving one of those souls from calamity.
+I’m sure, as a dad, you know what I’m talking about too, Bobby!

-A love that doesn’t need.
+Agape or Unconditional High Regard, or “UHR” as we call it in the Masterful Man community, is an entirely different kind of love!
+A love that doesn’t need, expect, and require from others.
 A love that doesn’t seek anything for itself.
 A love that needs no recognition, reciprocation, reward, or receiving.
-It’s a love that is self-emptying for others, not one that requires others empty for me.
+It’s a love that is self-emptying for others, not one that requires others to empty for me.

 It’s a non-possessive way of being love instead of seeking it.
 A love with no object!

-If I loved my kids with this kind of love, then there must be a source to this.
-I must also be loved this way
+If I loved my kids with this kind of love, there must be a source.
+I must also be loved this way!
+And if that’s true, then I can stop trying so hard!

-This led me to discover UHR/Agape was a love not derived from my achievement, working harder, being richer, smarter, more right, being better looking, better dressed, or better anything.
+This led me to discover that UHR/Agape was a love not derived from my achievements, such as working harder, being richer, smarter, more right, better looking, better dressed, or better anything.
+Rather, it’s the love that holds the universe together and has always been there all along.

 I began to understand that my emotional pain had been trying to tell me something – that I was focused on the impossible task of trying to get something for myself I already possessed by possessing something (or someone) other than myself.

-And as my sense of self grew more complete and full, I realized I already had all the value, worth, significance, and everything else I ever needed.
+As my sense of self grew more complete and full, I realized I already had all the value, worth, significance, and everything else I ever needed.
+I’m already complete and whole!
+I was born that way, and so were you!

 I hope you’ll experience the same, Bobby.